DemonicFlame/webscraper/README.md

-# Document Scraper - Chrome Extension
+# WebScraper

 ## Overview

-Document Scraper is a Chrome extension that allows users to extract text from any webpage with a single click.
-The extracted text can then be copied to the clipboard for further use.
+WebScraper is a Chrome extension that allows users to extract text from any webpage with a single click.
+The extracted text can then be copied to the clipboard or downloaded as txt file.

 ## Features

-- Scrape all visible text from the current webpage
+- **One-click scraping** of all visible text
-- Display extracted text in a popup
+- **Copy to clipboard** functionality
-- Copy the extracted text to the clipboard with one click
+- **Download as .txt file** option
-- **NEW:** Download the extracted text as a `.txt` file
+- **Right-click context menu** for selected text scraping

 ## Installation